 The story really isn’t the point I guess, but it was a nifty first experience for me and I just shared that with you (poorly, but I did).
 Plus it was practically the highlight of my day.

-Any who, my dad passed away almost 3 months ago on the 20th of this month.
+Any who, my dad passed away almost 3 months ago.
 No one would talk to me until I got this piece of paper saying I was administrator/executive over the estate.
 That means for 3 months I have been waiting and waiting and waiting to go to court for a total of 10 minutes and then get a PIECE OF PAPER, and I filed for a hearing back in early February but my lawyer died and we had to restart the process.
 Gah, it has been aggravating.
 Then, I thought, I would be able to take care of everything I needed to for my dad’s estate because I finally have this PIECE OF PAPER.

 Nope, wrong again.
 Everywhere I went I needed more papers, and have to wait for weeks for said papers.
 Each time I tried to do something they needed another paper and the next place needed another paper but a completely different paper from the previous place.
 Needless to say I spent my whole afternoon yesterday going from place to place and making a circle around my decently sized town.
 I also spent the whole afternoon on the phone, and even after all of that I got pretty much nothing accomplished except making a two page to-do list which was originally 3/4 of a page.

 I don’t know about the rest of you, but losing someone and trying to take care of their stuff should not be this difficult (and expensive).
 Stupid government involvement and greedy companies.
 Can’t people just have time to grieve without having to worry about how they are going to pay for a funeral, and a lawyer, and a CPA, and whoever else?
 My brother, bless his heart, has had to take out over 7,000 in loans just to pay for everything.
 Isn’t losing your dad as a 19 year old, or losing your dad in general payment enough?